Get notified of page updates

 What does this mean for me?

-If you are a young breast cancer patient with a mutation and disease, it is important for you to know that pregnancy after treatment is considered safe.
+If you are a young breast cancer patient with a BRCA mutation and early-stage disease, it is important for you to know that pregnancy after treatment is considered safe.
 Although there are no national guidelines outlining how long to wait, most oncologists recommend waiting a specified period of time after treatment ends before getting pregnant.
-This study showed that pregnancy after breast cancer in mutation carriers does not appear to negatively affect the baby’s health or the mother’s prognosis.
-These results should reassure breast cancer survivors with a mutation who are interested in future family planning.
+This study showed that pregnancy after breast cancer in BRCA mutation carriers does not appear to negatively affect the baby’s health or the mother’s prognosis.
+These results should reassure breast cancer survivors with a BRCA mutation who are interested in future family planning.

 Share your thoughts on this XRAYS article by taking our brief survey.